Mrdrgh/My_scanf/README.md

-#implementation of the function _scanf
+#An implementation of the function _scanf
 ## AUTHOR
 - Mrdrgh <mrdrgh2003@gmail.com>